Health Insurance Coverage Options

 - INDIVIDUAL FAMILY PLANS are individually underwritten; which means that the insurance carrier rates based off of your age and location.
-These plans are now subject to an Open Enrollment Period (November 1st-December 15th).
+These plans are now subject to an Open Enrollment Period (November 1st-January 15th).
 During the Open Enrollment Period you can make changes to your existing plan or enroll in a new plan.
 Once approved, you are responsible for 100% of the premiums.

 - SHORT TERM PLANS are an affordable option for those in-between jobs or looking for an affordable option to COBRA and ACA Plans (aka Affordable Care Act Plans).
 These plans do NOT cover pre-existing conditions and wellness visits are subject to the deductible.
 If you qualify, these plans go active 24 hours after the application is received.